 How We Teach at Syllables Learning Center

-We teach non-phonetic “sight words” that break the rules (e.g., was, should, who) to our students as they proceed through their tutoring with us.
-We use multisensory activities to create mental orthographic images (MOI’s), until these sight words are mastered and become part of everyday reading and writing.
+We teach non-phonetic “high frequency words” that require us to “keep digging” to discover their spelling (e.g., was, should, who) to our students as they proceed through their tutoring with us.
+We use multisensory activities to create mental orthographic images (MOI’s), until these non-phonetic high frequency words are mastered and become part of everyday reading and writing.